Resize vCenter disks when the VM is in Poweroff

 - Resize a non-persistent disk that resides in a regular datastore (non-persistent disks are not supported with StorageDRS).

-#2 Updated by Miguel Ángel Álvarez Cabrerizo over 3 years ago
+#2 Updated by Miguel Ángel Álvarez Cabrerizo about 4 years ago

 - Status changed from Pending to Closed